Custody/Parenting Time Evaluators

-- Erica Day, J.D.- Custody Review; and parenting time concerns for cases in which the father's last name begins with H-O
+- Melissa Wareham, J.D.
+Custody Review; and parenting time concerns for cases in which the father's last name begins with P-Z

-- Abbie Schlager - Post-Judgment Custody Matters; parenting time concerns for cases in which the father's last name begins with P-Z
+- David Owens, M.S. - Post-Judgment Custody Matters; parenting time concerns for cases in which the father's last name begins with H-O

-- Pamela Krohn - Pre-Judgment Custody Matters; and parenting time concerns for cases in which the father's last name begins with A-G
+- Kara Rohn, MA, LPC - Pre-Judgment Custody Matters; and parenting time concerns for cases in which the father's last name begins with A-G

-- Peggy Lesperance - Secretary to the family evaluators and to the Assistant Friend of the Court
+- Nichole Noonan - Secretary to the family evaluators and to the Assistant Friend of the Court

 This informtation below contains information about questions commonly asked to the FOC: